-2 1.
-Background & Introduction 3
+1 Background and Introduction 13

-3 1.1 Background 3
+1.1 Background 13

-4 1.2 Introduction 4
+1.2 Introduction 14

-5 2.
-Policy Objective 5
+2 Policy Objective 15

-6 3.
-Applicability of Policy 5
+3 Applicability of the Policy 15

-7 4.
-Retirement Process 6
+4 Retirement Process 16

-8 4.1 Expectations 6
+4.1 Expectations 16

-9 4.2 Notice of removal 6
+4.2 Notice of Removal 16

-10 4.3 Setting a date of Retirement 6
+4.3 Setting a Date for Retirement 16

-11 4.4 Retirement Plan 6
+4.4 Retirement Plan 17

-12 4.5 Exception Condition 8
+4.5 Exception Conditions 18

-13 5.
-Oversight & Review Mechanism 8
+5. Oversight & Review Mechanism 18

-14 5.1 Oversight 8
+5.1 Oversight 18

-15 5.2 Review Mechanism 8
+5.2 Review Mechanism 18

-16 6.
-Stress Testing 8
+6. Stress Testing 19

-17 6.1 Definition Stress Testing 8
+6.1 Definition of Stress Testing 19

-18 6.2 Identified situations where adjustment/additional work may be needed 9
+6.2 Identified Situations Where Adjustment/Additional Work May be Needed 19

-19 7.
-Process to Date 10
+7 Process to Date 21

-20 8.
-References 11
+8. References 22

-21 Annex A. Results of Stress Testing per identified situation 13
+Annex A: Result of Stress tests per identified situations 23

-22 Annex B. Overview of Terminology used in context of retirement of ccTLDs 16
+Annex B: Overview of the terminology used in the context of the Retirement of ccTLDs 26

-23 Annex C. Community Comments Interim Paper 23
+Annex C: Community Comments on Interim Paper 34

-24 Annex D. membership of WG 32
+Anney D: Contributors to the ccNSO Retirement WG 44

-1 Background & Introduction
+1 Background and Introduction

-2 1.1 Background
+1.1 Background

-- 3 At its meeting on 10 December 2015 the ccNSO Council discussed the launch of the formal ccNSO Policy - 4 Development Process to address the lack of policy with respect to the retirement of ccTLDs as well as a - 5 review mechanism for decisions pertaining to the delegation, transfer, revocation and retirement of - 6 ccTLDs.
+At its meeting on 10 December 2015 the ccNSO Council discussed the launch of the formal ccNSO Policy Development Process to address the lack of Policy with respect to the Retirement of ccTLDs, as well as a Review Mechanism for decisions pertaining to the Delegation, Transfer, Revocation and Retirement of ccTLDs.